kephale/napari-workshop-halfway-to-i2k/napari-workshops/install.md

     - At the terminal or Anaconda Prompt type:
     ```conda activate napari-env```
     ```napari```

+## Install the Workshop Browser Plugin

+To follow along with this workshop, we recommend you use the Workshop Browser plugin.

+1. Select `Plugins > Install/Uninstall Plugins`.
+2. Install the `napari workshop browser` plugin, and restart napari.
+3. Open the plugin `Plugins > Open a napari workshop (napari-workshop-browswer)
+4. Enter the URL of this workshop's zip file: https://github.com/kephale/napari-workshop-halfway-to-i2k/archive/refs/heads/main.zip
+5. Click `Launch workshop`.

 The next topic in this workshop is [visualizing data in napari](visualization.md).
 It should take approximately 15 minutes to complete.